1_politiqueScience

 How the societal paradigms of ageing are set to change

-Politics and science: the upcoming end-of-life legislation
+Politics and science : the upcoming end-of-life legislation

-Jean-François Delfraissy, Chairman of the French National Consultative Ethics Committee
+with Jean-François Delfraissy, Chairman of the French National Consultative Ethics Committee

 On July 5th, 2023 |